First Voice Members

 NSW and ACT

 The Shepherd Centre teaches deaf and hearing impaired children how to listen and speak.
-Established in 1970, The Shepherd Centre operates five centres in New South Wales (Darlington, Liverpool, Roseville, Wollongong) and the Australian Capital Territory (Canberra).
+Established in 1970, The Shepherd Centre provides a range of services to over 500 families across six centres in NSW (Newtown, Liverpool, Macquarie, Wollongong, Macarthur) and the ACT, as well as outreach support across Tasmania.
 The centre also works with families in rural and remote areas and overseas via its residential workshop and correspondence programs.

 The Hearing House